natemcintosh/wordle/README.md

 1. The program will then tell you what words are available and ask you to enter the new data you got from the website
 1. Repeat the process until you win

+### Future Improvment
+Based on frequency of letters used in English, suggest a best option of the available words